GilbertDichoso/Crowdfunding_ETL/README.md

 ### Create the Category and Subcategory DataFrames
 #### 1.Extract and transform the crowdfunding.xlsx Excel data to create a category DataFrame that has the following columns:

--A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories
+- A "category_id" column that has entries going sequentially from "cat1" to "catn", where n is the number of unique categories

-*A "category" column that contains only the category titles
+* A "category" column that contains only the category titles

-+The following image shows this category DataFrame:
++ The following image shows this category DataFrame:

 Create the Campaign DataFrame